-We currently have five trustees on our board, the majority have worked and lived in South Sudan and have come together with a common cause, to help fund and educate street children in the country.
+We currently have four trustees on our board, the majority have worked and lived in South Sudan and have come together with a common cause, to help fund and educate street children in the country.

 Kevin Bellwood – Chair of Trustees

-Kevin is a journalist and entrepreneur running two successful retail businesses in Shropshire in the UK.
+Kevin is a journalist and entrepreneur running one successful retail business in Shropshire in the UK.
 He has broad experience in project management, strategic planning and marketing, as well as a strong interest and experience in international development.

 Kevin’s career has predominately been in media in the UK and the Middle East, he has worked for a number of commercial companies, plus as a consultant for the BBC in Birmingham.